Pythia (band): Early years (2007–2010)

+The band's first vocalist, Emily, live with the band in 2010.

 Pythia was formed in London by vocalist Emily Alice Ovenden, drummer Marc Dyos, keyboardist Richard Holland, guitarists Ross White and Tim Neale, and bassist Andy Nixon-Corfield.
 Their debut show was as main support for Tarja at the Electric Ballroom in Camden.

 Their debut single "Sarah (Bury Her)" was released in August 2009, accompanied by a music video.
 This was shortly followed by their debut album, Beneath the Veiled Embrace released in October 2009.
 The album featured English actor Brian Blessed performing a spoken-word part on the song "Army of the Damned" reciting the Siegfried Sassoon poem Suicide in the Trenches.
 The band's live performances during this period included support slots for Arch Enemy, Ministry, Fields of the Nephilim, and a tour of Belgium and the Netherlands with Pagans Mind.
 Pythia performed at Bloodstock Open Air festival in August 2009, headlining the Sophie Lancaster stage, and performed on the acoustic stage earlier in the day.
 The band also appeared at the Prog-Power festival at Mons Expo in April 2010.
 On 14 May 2010 Pythia were studio guests for the Bruce Dickinson rock show on BBC 6 Music, talking to Bruce and playing a few songs from Beneath the Veiled Embrace.
 A music video for the second single "Army of the Damned" featured footage from the band's tour of Benelux and appearance at the Prog-Power festival.